rotdrop/nextcloud-roundcube/README.md

 https://github.com/LeonardoRM/owncloud-roundcube

-However, now this fork just concentrates to embed an external Roundcube installation into an Nextcloud installation.
+However, now this fork just concentrates to embed an external Roundcube installation into a Nextcloud installation, there is no intent whatseover to keep compatibility with Owncloud.

 Knowning that there is nowaday a dedicated native Nextcloud email app this might be questionable.
 OTOH, Roundcube is **really** a **very** **mature** email web app.
 So.

 Currently the focus is on Roundcube version v1.6 and Nextcloud version